gangeli/qry/README.md

 Examples are documented in the following sections:

 ### Managing Runs
-A directory can be specified for saving key characteristics of every job started with a script by specifying:
+One of the core features of experiment management is being able to save and manage the results of experiments.
+You can specify a directory to save these results in by specifying:

      using("/path/to/directory/")

-If the directory does not exist, and the specification ends with a `/`, then it will be created.
+This will create a new folder, indexed from 0 and incrementing with each new run, in which key statistics of the run will be saved.
+If the directory does not exist, and the directory name ends with a `/`, then it will be created.

 The files saved in this directory are: